Understanding and Mitigating the Impacts of Differentially Private Census Data on State Level Redistricting: Additional Results

+\paragraph{MMD Discrepancies Across Geographies} Table~\ref{tab:mmd_discreps} contains the mean MMD discrepancy and non-zero discrepancy rate for optimized ensembles across 52 legislative geographies.
+Each optimized ensemble is constructed by running 100 ReCom chains with short bursts optimization to generate plans with many majority-Black districts, and sampling 10 plans from each chain with the highest number of majority-Black districts to be included in the ensemble.
+Each chain uses a population tolerance threshold of $5\% - \offset$, where $\offset$ is the critical offset for that legislative geography, as computed in Section~\ref{sec:popbal}.
+The legislative geographies included are those for which our chains found at least one plan with at least one majority-minority district.

-Figure~\ref{fig:GA_black_pop} plots histograms of the \%BVAP for all plans sampled in the base ensemble and the short bursts ensemble.
+\paragraph{Distribution of BVAP Population in Standard and Optimized Ensembles.} Figure~\ref{fig:GA_black_pop} plots histograms of the \%BVAP for all plans sampled in the base ensemble and the short bursts ensemble.
 The short burst optimization technique samples heavily from plans that are just over 50\% BVAP.